WebAssembly/spec/md-proto/WebAssembly.md

 does nothing.
 It returns the values of its operands, except `$condition`.

 **Validation:**
- - A type is popped from the type stack and required to be `i32`.
  - `$arity` is required to be at most 0.
- - A sequence of `$arity` types are popped from the type stack, and the sequence is [merged] into the control-flow stack entry `$depth` from the top.
+ - The sequence of the all but the last type in the operand sequence is [merged] into the control-flow stack entry `$depth` from the top.

- - If the length of the type stack is greater than the control-flow stack top's limit value, validation fails.
+> This instruction's `$arity` has a different constraint than others; this is intentional and possibly temporary.

 TODO: Monitor https://github.com/WebAssembly/design/pull/709.